If a question is not answered here, please do not hesitate to contact the Department of Parking & Transportation.

-Students may receive a refund per the University’s tuition refund guidelines.
+Students may receive a refund per the University's tuition refund guidelines.
 Those paying for parking on payroll deduction will not be paying ahead so there would be no refund.
-Refunds will NOT be available for part-time faculty and per diem staff on discounted parking permits rates.
+Refunds will NOT be available for part-time faculty and per diem staff on discounted parking permit rates.
 Late cancellations will not be refunded the amount from the time desired cancellation to the time of the actual cancellation.

 If I cancel my permit (paid with payroll deduction) mid-month, will I be charged incrementally (only the period my permit was valid)?